 Speed networking is a quick and fun way to help pupils gain insights into different careers and broaden their aspirations.
 It works in a similar way to ‘speed dating’ and involves volunteers from different sectors and professions participating in an informal Q&A session with pupils.
 Speed networking events usually take about an hour and involve anywhere between 50-100 pupils.
 Typically, pupils sit in groups at tables in a large room, and volunteers rotate to a different table every 8-10 minutes.
 This activity works well with pupils of all ages.

 A careers fair is often a larger activity hosted by a secondary school where volunteers are required to support a stand which represents their organisation/sector.
 Volunteers generally man the stand for the duration of the session with students moving around the space and speaking to volunteers.
 Volunteers are encouraged to bring leaflets for students to take away with them.
 Careers fairs can vary in time and the number of students participating is dependant on the size of the fair.

-CV Workshops: Volunteers can be used to supplement career or employability events or sessions, through supporting work on CVs.
-Volunteers can be asked to take part in sessions that provide feedback on CVs, or asked to run workshops on constructing a successful CV.
-These activities will allow students to gain feedback on their current CVs, so that they can prepare themselves fully for when they do apply for jobs, giving them the best chance of securing a job.
+Help with CVs – you may be invited by a school to supplement career or employability events or sessions, through supporting work on CVs.
+This could include providing feedback on CVs or being asked to run a workshop on how to create a successful CV.
+You can share insights on what recruiters traditionally look for in a CV and tips and tricks you’ve learnt from your own experience.
+These activities give students the opportunity to gain feedback on their current CVs, so that they can prepare themselves fully for when they do apply for jobs, giving them the best chance of securing a job.
 Ideal for virtual